Visiting Sicily

 La Terrazza sul Mare: This rooftop terrace restaurant offers one of the best sunset views in the city, as well as local seasonal cuisine at its best.

-Spizzica al Vecchio Lavatoio: Located next to the Fonte Aretusa in Ortygia, this restaurant offers an enticing view over the port.
+Spizzica al Vecchio Lavatoio: Located next to the Fonte Aretusa in Ortigia, this restaurant offers an enticing view over the port.
 The secret charm of this restaurant however lies within its underground chamber, known as the “Old Laundry” filled with beautiful statues and fountains.

 Resources